muak/AiForms.SettingsView/README.md

 	* Whether use NaturalSort as sort method. default false.
 	* If true, for example, if  the order is normally  "1,10,2,3,4", is "1,2,3,4,10".
 	* This option may not correctly work if not used Japanese language.
+* UsePickToClose
+	* Whether closing the Picker automatically if the number of selected items come to MaxSelectedNumber.
+* UseAutoValueText
+	* Normally, selected items string is automatically displayed in the ValueText.
+If the value of this property is specified false, the auto display will be cleared and ValueText will be available as usual.

 ## EntryCell